Hirschsprung’s-associated enterocolitis (HAEC) is a complication of

 Talk with the doctor about the best treatment plan for your child.
 Treatment options include:

-- For serious cases, rectal irrigation and IV antibiotics (given using a needle placed in the arm) are used.
-For rectal irrigation, the doctor will gently push a catheter into the colon.
-Saline (salt water) will be pushed in through the catheter.
+- For serious cases, rectal irrigation and IV antibiotics are used.
+For rectal irrigation, a catheter will be gently pushed into the colon.
+Salt water will be pushed in through the catheter.
 It will slowly drain out.
 This allows gas and feces to come out of the rectum.
 Rarely, surgery is required to treat HAEC.